Hydra-Bolt/EEGControlledWheelChair/README.md

    ```
 5. Monitor the console for classification results and ensure the wheelchair moves accordingly.

-### Optional: Web Interface
-1. Integrate a web interface to visualize EEG signals and wheelchair movement using your preferred web development tools.
-2. Use WebSocket or HTTP requests to communicate between the Python EEG processing script and the web interface.

 ## Contributing
 Contributions are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.

+### Pending Contributions

+- **Web interface**: Imploying a web interface will be welcomed to better visualize the signals comming from the bioamp
+- **Model**: Using GNN, RNN or a more complex ML model to improve the recall and accuracy will also be welcomed

 ## License
 EEG WheelChair Control © 2024 by Mind Mobilizers is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/)